RENBRAN/documentation/content/applications/inventory_and_mrp/inventory/product_management/product_tracking/serial_numbers.rst

 Reporting
 ---------

-From here, products with serial numbers assigned to them will be listed by default.
-Click the :icon:`fa-caret-right` :guilabel:`(expand)` icon to show which serial numbers are assigned to the chosen product.
+On the :guilabel:`Lots/Serial Numbers` dashboard, products with serial numbers assigned to them are listed by default.
+Click the
+:icon:`fa-caret-right` :guilabel:`(expand)` icon to show which serial numbers are assigned to the chosen product.